 There are two types of Youth Leaders who assist with 4-H Clubs.
-Junior Leaders are in 7th - 12th grade and they assist the 4-H leader with the club.
+Junior Leaders are ages 12 - 18 and they assist the 4-H leader with the club.
 They only need the approval of their club leader to sign up as a Junior Leader.
-Teen Leaders are in 10th - 12th grade and lead their own club, with an adult mentor for assistance.
+Teen Leaders are ages 15 - 18 and lead their own club, with an adult mentor* for assistance.
 Potential Teen Leaders should read the Teen Leader Packet and contact the Extension office for more information.

 School Volunteers work during and after school to support teachers and work with youth.
-Our most popular school program is Wildlife Stewards.
+For questions, please contact Janet Nagele.

 All adult volunteers must go through our screening process and attend an orientation session.
 Contact us for an application or for questions about becoming a leader.
 The application includes: